sipsorcery-org/sipsorcery/README.md

 cd SIPGetStarted
-dotnet add package SIPSorcery -v 4.0.58-pre dotnet add package SIPSorceryMedia -v 4.0.58-pre code . # If you have [Visual Studio Code](https://code.visualstudio.com/) installed
+dotnet add package SIPSorcery -v 4.0.58-pre dotnet add package SIPSorceryMedia -v 4.0.58-pre code . # If you have Visual Studio Code https://code.visualstudio.com installed
 # edit Program.cs and paste in the contents below.
 dotnet run
-# if successful you will here the current time read out.
+# if successful you will hear the current time read out.
 ctrl-c
 ````